lizmat/articles/5to6-phasers.md

 May return a value
 ------------------
-All program execution phasers actually *return* the last value of their code / expression.
+All program execution phasers actually *return* the last value of their code.
 So you can actually use them in an expression.
-So the above example using `BEGIN` can also be written as:
+The above example using `BEGIN` can also be written as:

     # Perl 6
     my $foo = BEGIN %*ENV<FOO> // 42;